 The most recent World Health Organization (WHO) estimates of the status of the pandemic, considering the date of 04/15/2020, indicate 1914,916 confirmed cases and more than 123,010 deaths.
 In Brazil, the official data from the Ministry of Health indicate 28,320 infected and 1736 deaths until 4/16/2020, with the state of São Paulo concentrating most of the notifications reaching 11,043 cases and 778 deaths.
 Still, according to the national perspective of the disease, the states of Amazonas, Amapá, Distrito Federal, Ceará, São Paulo, Rio de Janeiro and Roraima are the states of emergency, that is, they need to redouble care in relation to disease prevention for being 50% above the national incidence (Ministry of Health, 2020).
 It has already been shown that the measures of conduct and social distance alone may not be enough to prevent the spread of COVID-19, and the global impact of this viral infection is of great concern (Sohrabi et al., 2020).
 Additional research is needed to help define the exact rates and mechanisms of human-to-human transmission, as well as knowledge of additional factors that may guide containment actions.
 The COVID-19 pandemic requires strict surveillance and continuous monitoring to accurately track and predict potential host adaptation, evolution, transmissibility and pathogenicity (Sohrabi et al., 2020).
 Different approaches are being used in order to better understand the transmission dynamics of SARS-CoV-2 in order to apply pandemic prevention and control measures.
 In this context, the present study aims to contribute to the decision-making process from the exploratory data analysis (EDA) and predictive computational model of cases in Brazilian municipalities, seeking statistically significant correlations between confirmed cases and mortality with demographic data and the municipal human development index (MHDI), thus expanding the possibilities of decision making at the micro and macro-regional level.

+Sugestão: a seção de métodos e técnicas poderia contemplar os seguintes tópicos:

+OK - Desenho do estudo: estudo ecológico

+OK - Unidade de análise: população pertencente a uma área geográfica definida (municípios ou Estados)

-OK OK - perguntar – MODELO ARIMA – Adicionar o período análisado.
+- Período (como os dados são públicos, cada um corresponde a períodos diferentes) - perguntar – MODELO ARIMA – Adicionar o período análisado.

+OK - Fontes de informação

+- Indicadores calculados - perguntar

-OK - perguntar - Descrever pós novos resultados
+- Medidas utilizadas para descrever o perfil da taxa de incidência de COVID-19. - Descrever pós novos resultados

-OK
+OK - Ferramenta utilizada/Pacotes.

 M&M: